djmunoz/obliquity_inference/README.rst

 For this, we use dataframe objects in the pandas Python package.

 .. code:: python

    import pandas as pd

+You can either save all the inclantion posteriors PDFs, or simply save *Veq*

 3. **Combining MULTIPLE** *cosI* **PDFs to perform hierarchical Bayesian inference on the "concentration" parameter**